 Sally and George live in Lake Oswego, Oregon.
 They were so in love when they got married.
 Never argued or disagreed.
-They went on adventures and loved spending evenings at home with one another or trying out to a new restaurant.
+They went on adventures and loved spending evenings at home with one another or trying out a new restaurant.

 Life feels so different now seven years into the marriage.
 Since adding a child into the marriage two years ago, the love feels like it is disappearing.